surma/surma.dev/content/things/spreadsheet.md

 - Vagueness means more room to interpret the problem in way that plays to your strengths.
 - You can show off that you can spot vagueness early on and are able to create clarity with well-phrased questions.

 Most coding interviews are between 40 minutes and 2 hours long.
-Different people work at different paces, so in my experience interviewers start with a very minimal version of the problem and grow the problem over time.
+Different people work at different paces, so in my experience interviewers start with a very minimal version of the problem and make it more complicated over time.
 That also lets the interviewer see how the candiate adapts to a changing constraints.
-While interviewers should strive to evaluate a candidate to their strengths, I think that many interviewers use “how far” you got into a problem as an indicator for your engineering skill.
-If you make the interviewer run out of constraints to add, you probably did well.
+While interviewers should strive to evaluate a candidate to their strengths, **I suspect that many interviewers use “how far” you got into a problem as an indicator for your engineering skill.** If you make the interviewer run out of constraints to add, you probably did well.

 However, even for the fastest of engineers, the time alloted to a coding problem is rarely enough to produce polished, production-ready code.
 Consequently, I believe that **optimizing for iteration** is a good bet to do well in coding interviews.